Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 However, expunctions will not make offenders immune from all consequences of their records such as when making determinations in matters regarding federal immigration.

-Juvenile Records: Certain criminal records such as juvenile records barring that those are extreme in nature like felonies and murder cases, or records that may jeopardize the safety of inmates and facility personnel cannot be scrutinized in North Carolina except by court order.
+Juvenile Records: Certain criminal records, such as juvenile records, barring those that are extreme in nature, like felonies and murder cases, or records that may jeopardize the safety of inmates and facility personnel, cannot be scrutinized in North Carolina except by court order.

-Ban The Box: The state of North Carolina does have a ban the box law in place due to executive order No.158 signed in 2020 which:28
+Ban The Box: The state of North Carolina does have a ban the box law in place due to Executive Order No.158 signed in 2020, which:28

-1. Prohibits employers from requesting potential employee’s criminal background and history in their job applications—rather this is reserved later in the hiring process, as a conditional offer of employment.
+- Prohibits employers from requesting potential employee’s criminal background and history in their job applications—rather this is reserved later in the hiring process, as a conditional offer of employment.

-2. Job applications cannot include questions about criminal records.
+- Job applications cannot include questions about criminal records.

-3. There should be no considerations made on:
+- There should be no considerations made on:

 Ban the box laws make certain that job applicants are first judged by their credentials without the blemish of a criminal history.